vyos/vyos-build/README.md

 vim                      # Optional, vim, vi, nano or other text editor
 ```

-To build the docker image
+To build the docker image:

 ```
 docker build -t vyos-builder $PATH_TO_Dockerfile